finianoneill/pyber/README.md

 * % of Total Rides by City Type
 * % of Total Drivers by City Type

+Lastly, a full analysis of the data can also be found within the Jupyter Notebook that I built titled 'pyber_analysis.ipynb'.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.